 - All patients were maintained on their daily doses of prednisolone (10 mg or less) which means that the tests had to overcome this medication to be “positive.”

-- It is not mentioned whether the medication contained food dye in those days, but according to information dated 2010, the 10 mg tablet by Keltman Pharmaceuticals contains no dye.
+- It is not mentioned whether the medication contained food dye in those days, but according to the Keltman Pharmaceuticals Drug information (2010), the 10 mg tablet by Keltman Pharmaceuticals contains no dye, although the 20 mg tablet contains both Yellow 10 and Yellow 6 Aluminum Lakes.

 - The patients were put on a salicylate-free dye-free diet “as far as possible” for 48 hours before testing.

-- The maximum test dosage for aspirin was 100 mg –a little more than a single baby aspirin.
+- The maximum test dosage for aspirin was 100 mg –just a little more than a single baby aspirin.

-- The maximum dosage for Yellow 5 was 10 mg — about 2/3 of the mean and 1/4 of the maximum amounts recognized by the National Academy of Sciences and the FDA in 1979 (Stevens 2013, Table 2).
+- The maximum dosage for Yellow 5 was 10 mg — about 2/3 of the mean and 1/4 of the maximum amounts recognized by the National Academy of Sciences and the FDA in 1979 (Stevens 2013, Table 2 — Get Password).